lasdf1234/en/documentation/Elastic-Compute/CloudDisk/FAQ/FAQ.md

 **Q: How many cloud disk quota a single user?**

 A: A single user can create 40 cloud disks and a single virtual machine can attach 8 cloud disks at most.
-If you need to increase the cloud disk quota, please log in the console [Open Ticket] (https://ticket.jdcloud.com/myorder/form?cateId=1&questionId=162).
+If you need to increase the cloud disk quota, please log in the console [Open Ticket](https://ticket.jdcloud.com/myorder/form?cateId=1&questionId=162).

 **Q: How much is the capacity of a single cloud disk?**